Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Problem setting

 First, we encode the system operator's acceptance decisions on transporting freight requests $\Request \in \SetOfRequests^{\Freight}$ into the expanded and multi-layered graph by constructing dummy arcs \mbox{$\Arc \in \SetOfArcs^{\Dummy} \subset \SetOfArcs$} such that the decision to reject a freight request $\Request$ corresponds to routing it through the network on a dummy arc.
 Formally, we add dummy arcs $\Arc \in \SetOfArcs^{\Dummy}$, with $i=(\Origin^{\Request}, \RequestStart^{\Request})$ and $j=(\Destination^{\Request}, \RequestEnd^{\Request})$ for all $\Request \in \SetOfRequests^{\Freight}$ and assign the arc cost $\Cost_{\UnbracedArc}=\frac{1}{\Demand^{\Request}} \Cost^{\Request}_{\Penalty}$ such that the encoded routing cost equals the penalty cost from rejecting a request.
 Because we enforce binary freight flows, we can decode the decision to accept or reject a request from the network flow without further intricacies.

 Second, to reduce the problem's complexity, we aim at decreasing the cardinality of the arc set.
 Furthermore, the required capacity for freight transportation remains stable at \gls{acr:pt} stops that are not \glspl{acr:ft}, i.e., $\forall \Stop \in \SetOfFlatStops \setminus \SetOfFlatTerminals$ as no freight can enter or leave the \gls{acr:pts} at such stops.
 We leverage this observation and further abstract the \gls{acr:pts} by constructing freight path segment arcs that connect consecutive \glspl{acr:ft} on every vehicle's route --- thereby contracting multiple arcs into a single arc.
 Let $m \ge 1$, where $m-1$ is the number of \gls{acr:pt} stops between the two consecutive freight terminals.
 Furthermore, let $i=(\Stop_{l}, \TimeStep_{l}, \Vehicle) \in \SetOfStops_{\Vehicle} \cap \SetOfTerminals$ and $j=(\Stop_{l+m}, \TimeStep_{l+m}, \Vehicle) \in \SetOfStops_{\Vehicle} \cap \SetOfTerminals$ be the two vertices in the vehicle layer of a vehicle $\Vehicle$ representing the two consecutive \glspl{acr:ft} on the vehicle's route.
-Formally, $(\Stop_{l}, \TimeStep_{l}), (\Stop_{l+m}, \TimeStep_{l+m}) \in \SequenceOfRoute_{\Vehicle}$ such that $\nexists (\Stop_{l+p}, \TimeStep_{l+p}) \in \SequenceOfRoute_{\Vehicle}: 0 \textless p \textless m, \Stop_{l+p} \in \SetOfFlatTerminals$.
+Formally, $(\Stop_{l}, \TimeStep_{l}), (\Stop_{l+m}, \TimeStep_{l+m}) \in \SequenceOfRoute_{\Vehicle}$ such that $\nexists (\Stop_{l+p}, \TimeStep_{l+p}) \in \SequenceOfRoute_{\Vehicle}: 0 < p < m, \Stop_{l+p} \in \SetOfFlatTerminals$.
 For all such $\UnbracedArc$, we add the freight path segment arcs $\Arc \in \SetOfArcs^{\PathSegment} \subset \SetOfArcs$.
 Here, we make sure that costs are consistent by setting $\Cost_{\UnbracedArc} = \sum^{m}_{p=1} \Cost_{\Stop_{l+p-1},\Stop_{l+p}}$.

 Third, we pre-compute sets of passenger paths $\SetOfPaths(\Request), \Request \in \SetOfRequests^{\Passenger}$ \citep[cf.][]{LiZhuEtAl2024}.
-Thus, we can ensure suitable passenger service criteria based on the pre-computed sets by filtering for the chosen criteria, e.g., filtering for paths that induce a maximum number of transfers or using specific modes in a multi-modal setting.
 Hence, we reduce the problem's computational complexity by converting the minimum cost network flow problem for passengers into a relaxed fractional set covering problem.
+Thus, we can ensure suitable passenger service criteria based on the pre-computed sets by filtering for the chosen criteria, e.g., filtering for paths that induce a maximum number of transfers or using specific modes in a multi-modal setting. \revone{Filtering based on a set of precomputed paths therefore allows us to mitigate concerns about increased transfers in integrated passenger-freight systems by explicitly controlling for transfer frequency and passenger travel experience.}